Full dress uniform: Israel

 Each arm of the Israeli Defence Force (IDF) ground forces, Navy and Air Force has its own dress uniform, with separate versions for summer and winter.
 These are similar in style to civilian business dress suits, or to the service dress uniforms worn by the British forces.
 The dress uniform includes a blazer-type jacket, worn with a white shirt, and a tie.
 The ground forces uniform is dark green, with a single-breasted, three-buttoned jacket and tie of the same colour.
 Headgear worn is the beret.
 The air force uniform is of the same design, but medium blue.
 The naval uniform has a darker blue, double-breasted, six-buttoned jacket, with gold-coloured rank insignia on the cuffs, worn with the peaked cap.

 In 2016, the IDF Chief of General Staff Gadi Eizenkot announced that all officers ranked Tat Aluf (brigadier general) as well as certain lower ranked officers would wear the Madei Srad dress uniforms in official ceremonies on Yom HaShoah, Yom Hazikaron and Yom Ha'atzmaut.
 Because of the small number of uniforms required they are tailor made for the specific officer.
 Prior to 2016, the dress uniform, the Madei Srad was only worn abroad, either by a military attaché or by senior officers on official state visits.

 Russia

 The uniforms of the Russian Armed Forces were inherited from the Soviet Armed Forces and modified throughout the years.
 Some features of modern full dress uniform worn by both army and navy personnel date from those of the final Czarist period, prior to 1917.
-Most notably these include the blue-green shade of the modern army officer's parade and walking out uniform; the dark blue and white dress uniform still worn by sailors; and the ceremonial dress of the Kremlin Regiment.
+Most notably these include the blue-green shade of the modern army officer's parade and walking out uniform; the dark blue and white dress uniform worn by sailors; and the ceremonial dress of the Kremlin Regiment.